dojo-center/dojo-center.github.io/docs/Engagement.md

 ### **Mindset Black Belt Program: 7 Steps to Mastery**

-Beyond tasks and outputs, there are outcomes—but what truly matters is **Impact**.
+Beyond tasks and outputs, there are outcomes—but what truly matters is **Impact**!

 In the **Mindset Black Belt Program**, members progress through **7 steps of mastery**, advancing from white belt to black belt as they build skills in **emotional intelligence, insightful conflict, and systems thinking**.
 By integrating these skills, you'll thrive personally and professionally, unlocking continuous evolution as a leader and scaling your influence across personal, social, and organizational systems.